realvnc-labs/tacoscript/docs/content/functions/no05-realvncserver.md

 1. Either add or update the RealVNC `Encryption` configuration parameter to be `AlwaysOn` and add or update the `BlankScreen` parameter to `true`.
 If the is a current setting then it will be replaced with the new value.
-If the setting is not currently set then it will added (either to the end of the configuration file for linux/mac or as a new registry setting for Windows).
+If the setting is not currently set then it will added (either to the end of the configuration file for Linux/Mac or as a new registry setting for Windows).

 {{< heading-supported-parameters >}}

 ### `config_file`

-{{< parameter required=1 type=string >}}
+{{< parameter type=string default="depends on platform and server mode">}}

-When using with linux/mac then the path to the config file must be specified.
+When using with Linux/Mac then the path to the config file will default according to the `ServerMode` (see below).
 When using Windows the parameter is ignored.

 If there is no existing config file then a new file will be created with the config parameters added.
 The file will have regular permissions of `0644`.